Bundle theorem

-Bundle theorem.
+Description

 If for eight different points $A_1,A_2,A_3,A_4, B_1,B_2,B_3,B_4$ five of the six quadruples $Q_{ij}:=\{A_i,B_i,A_j,B_j\}, \ i<j,$ are concyclic (contained in a cycle) on at least four cycles $c_{ij}$, then the sixth quadruple is also concyclic.

 The bundle theorem should not be confused with Miquel's theorem (though it is derivable from taking a circle inversion on the diagram of the Miquel point of a complete quadrilateral).

 An ovoidal Möbius plane in real Euclidean space may be considered as the geometry of the plane sections of an egglike surface, like a sphere, or an ellipsoid, or half a sphere glued to a suitable half of an ellipsoid, or the surface with equation $x^4+y^4+z^4=1$, etc. If the egglike surface is a sphere one gets the space model of the classical real Möbius plane, which is the "circle geometry" on the sphere.

 The essential property of an ovoidal Möbius plane is the existence of a space model via an ovoid.
 An ovoid in a 3-dimensional projective space is a set of points, which a) is intersected by lines in 0, 1, or 2 points and b) its tangents at an arbitrary point covers a plane (tangent plane).
 The geometry of an ovoid in projective 3-space is a Möbius plane, called an ovoidal Möbius plane.
 The point set of the geometry consists of the points of the ovoid and the curves ("cycles") are the plane sections of the ovoid.
 A suitable stereographical projection shows that for any ovoidal Möbius plane there exists a plane model.
 In the classical case the plane model is the geometry of the circles and lines (where each line is completed by a point at infinity).
 The bundle theorem has a planar and a spatial interpretation.
 In the planar model there may be lines involved.
 The proof of the bundle theorem is performed within the spatial model.

-Theorem.
+Theorem

 The bundle theorem holds in every ovoidal Möbius plane.

 The proof is a consequence of the following considerations, which use essentially the fact that three planes in a 3-dimensional projective space intersect in a single point: